daniel-odulate22/Simple-Calculator/README.md

 ## Features

-- Addition, subtraction, multiplication, and division operations.
+- Addition, subtraction, multiplication, division, and percentage operations.
 - Responsive design for various screen sizes.
 - Clear button to reset the calculator.

 ## Demo

-See the live project in action: https://react-js-simple-calculator.netlify.app/
+See the live project in action: https://daniel-simple-calculator.vercel.app/

 ## Technologies Used